 Read more: Phishing-Resistant MFA Explained

-Uses cases of OTP across different industries
+Use cases of OTP across different industries

 OTP authentication is widely adopted and used across the public as well as private sector to enhance security and provide a good user experience.
 Here are some of the top industries that commonly utilize OTP authentication:

 Finance and banking: The finance and banking industry relies on OTPs to secure online banking transactions, money transfers, and account access.
 OTP helps prevent unauthorized access and financial fraud.
+Learn more about customer identity and access management in banking.

 Healthcare: Healthcare organizations use OTP authentication to secure patient records, comply with HIPAA regulations, and ensure that only authorized personnel can access sensitive medical information.

 E-commerce: Online retailers use OTP authentication to secure user accounts and transactions, particularly for high-value purchases.
 This helps protect customer data and prevent fraudulent activities.
+Learn more about ecommerce authentication.

 Government: Government agencies use OTP authentication to secure online portals and citizen services, such as tax filing, voting systems, and access to government databases.
 This enhances data protection and prevents unauthorized access to sensitive information.